mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 Creating custom categories
 --------------------------

-Creating your own custom categories enables you to group channels together for easier navigation (e.g. “Design” or “Marketing”).
+Create custom categories to group channels together for quicker and easier navigation (e.g. “Design” or “Marketing”).

 Categories can be created in two ways: